Achieving Independence with Adaptive Equipment

 - TMX Pediatric Adaptive Tricycles

-These cycles are all specifically designed for children with CP or other disabilities.
+These cycles are all specifically designed for children with cerebral palsy or other disabilities.
 The hands, feet or both power the tricycle.
-They can help kids with CP have more independence.
+They can help kids with cerebral palsy have more independence.

 They can also help build self-esteem, strengthen muscles and improve motor coordination and range of motion while making exercise fun.